Emmanuel Macron: Approval ratings

-According to the IFOP poll for Le Journal du Dimanche, Macron started his five-year term with a 62-percent approval rating.
-This was higher than François Hollande's popularity at the start of his first term (61 per cent) but lower than Sarkozy's (65 per cent).
-An IFOP poll on 24 June 2017 said that 64 per cent of French people were pleased with Macron's performance.
-In the IFOP poll on 23 July 2017, Macron suffered a 10-per-cent point drop in popularity, the largest for any president since Jacques Chirac in 1995.
-54 per cent of French people approved of Macron's performance a 24-percentage point drop in three months.
-The main contributors to this drop in popularity are his recent confrontations with former Chief of Defence Staff Pierre de Villiers, the nationalization of the Chantiers de l'Atlantique shipyard owned by the bankrupt STX Offshore & Shipbuilding, and the reduction in housing benefit.
-In August 2017, IFOP polls stated that 40 per cent approved and 57 per cent disapproved of his performance.
+According to an IFOP poll for Le Journal du Dimanche, Macron started his five-year term with a 62% approval rating, which rose to 64% by 24 June.
+One month later, Macron suffered a 10% point drop in popularity, the largest at the beginning of a term for any president since Jacques Chirac in 1995, and by August, his popularity had fallen off 24 percentage points since June.
+This was attributed to his recent confrontations with former Chief of Defence Staff Pierre de Villiers, the nationalization of the Chantiers de l'Atlantique shipyard owned by the bankrupt STX Offshore & Shipbuilding, and a reduction in housing benefits.

-By the end of September 2017, seven out of ten respondents said that they believe Emmanuel Macron was respecting his campaign promises, though a majority felt that the policies the government was putting forward were "unfair."
-Macron's popularity fell sharply in 2018, reaching about 25% by the end of November.
-Dissatisfaction with his presidency has been expressed by protestors in the yellow vests movement.
-During the COVID-19 pandemic in France, his popularity increased, reaching 50% at highest in July 2020.
+By the end of September 2017, seven out of ten respondents said that they believed Emmanuel Macron was respecting his campaign promises, though a majority felt that the policies the government was putting forward were "unfair".
+Macron's popularity fell sharply again in 2018, reaching about 25% by the end of November during the yellow vests movement.
+During the COVID-19 pandemic in France, his popularity increased, reaching 50% at its highest in July 2020.